Why Americans

 The American ghost often represents something that a place is trying to forget.

-This place already has a story.
+This place already has a brutal story.

-And the story is unfinished.
+The story is unfinished.

-Lingering in the soil.
+It is lingering in the soil.

-Lurking past the treeline.
+And lurking past the treeline.

 Movement